nghttp2/nghttp2/doc/python.rst

     data.
 If data is not ``None``, it must be a bytestring and this method uses it as the incoming data and does not call :py:func:`recv_cb` callback function.

+    The :py:class:`EOFError` will be raised if the remote peer did shutdown on the connection.
+The :py:class:`CallbackFailureError`
+    will be raised if the callback function failed.

 .. py:method:: Session.resume_data(stream_id)